 If you have a wide choice of suitable routes near your maximum grade, favor on-sight over redpoint at a 2-to-1 ratio.
 Both are valuable experiences, but on-sight climbing provides greater potential for learning and refining movement skills, and improving climbing economy.
 Overemphasis on projecting is an all-too-common mistake of climbers “in search of big numbers.”
 They spend a lot of the time flailing on the rock, learn very little and, only occasionally, succeed on such difficult routes.
 Exclusive use of this approach can demoralize and injure you, and it certainly has less learning and practice value than on-sighting slightly easier routes.

-Finally, select routes–both for redpoint and on-sight–that will help solidify a newly acquired grade level.
+Finally, select routes—both for redpoint and on-sight—that will help solidify a newly acquired grade level.
 Two common mistakes in route selection are: working redpoint routes too hard for you, and on-sighting routes too far below your limit.
-If either of these MOs sound familiar, then remind yourself that succeeding on routes near your maximum ability level is far more beneficial that walking up easier lines or thrashing on routes that are way over your head.
+If either of these MOs sound familiar, then remind yourself that succeeding on routes near your maximum ability level is far more beneficial that walking up super easy lines (though that can be fun, too!) or thrashing on routes that are way over your head.
 Consolidating your skills and building confidence at a newly achieved grade level establishes a foundation from which you will soon be able to push forward to the next grade of climbing.

 So, except for warm-up and cool-down climbs, pick routes within one number grade of your hardest on-sight.
 For instance, if 5.11c is your top on-sight level, select routes between 5.10c and 5.11c or d to on-sight.
 Sending several routes at this grade will solidify your ability, while hiking a zillion 5.9’s or hoping to “get lucky” on a 5.13a holds much less value.
 The sooner you firm up skill and confidence at your current level, the faster you’ll progress to a higher grade.